sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-1.md

 ## Solution

-The result of the evaluation are after the `>` bellow:
+The result of the evaluation is after the `>` bellow:

 ```scheme
 10